David Gilmour

-Gilmour has produced a variety of artists, such as the Dream Academy, and has released four solo studio albums: David Gilmour (1978), About Face (1984), On an Island (2006), and Rattle That Lock (2015).
-He is also credited for bringing the singer-songwriter Kate Bush to public attention.
-As a member of Pink Floyd, he was inducted into the US Rock and Roll Hall of Fame in 1996, and the UK Music Hall of Fame in 2005.
+Gilmour has released five solo studio albums: David Gilmour (1978), About Face (1984), On an Island (2006), Rattle That Lock (2015) and Luck and Strange (2024).
+He has achieved three number-one solo albums on the UK Albums Chart, and six with Pink Floyd.
+He produced two albums by the Dream Academy, and is credited for bringing the singer-songwriter Kate Bush to public attention, paying for her early recordings and helping her find a record contract.

+As a member of Pink Floyd, Gilmour was inducted into the US Rock and Roll Hall of Fame in 1996, and the UK Music Hall of Fame in 2005.
 In 2003, Gilmour was made a Commander of the Order of the British Empire (CBE).
-He was awarded with the Outstanding Contribution title at the 2008 Q Awards.
-In 2011, Rolling Stone ranked him number 14 in their list of the greatest guitarists of all time.
-He was also voted number 36 in the greatest voices in rock by Planet Rock listeners in 2009.
+He received the award for Outstanding Contribution at the 2008 Q Awards.
+In 2023, Rolling Stone named him the 28th-greatest guitarist.

 Gilmour has taken part in projects related to issues including animal rights, environmentalism, homelessness, poverty, and human rights.
 He has married twice and is the father of eight children.
+His wife, the novelist Polly Samson, has contributed lyrics to many of his songs.